AbdAllahKarajay/CleanPro/DESIGN_SYSTEM.md

-# CleanPro Design System
+# Beti Design System

-A comprehensive design system for the CleanPro cleaning services app, built with Flutter and following Material Design 3 principles.
+A comprehensive design system for the Beti cleaning services app, built with Flutter and following Material Design 3 principles.

 ## 🎨 Design Principles

 ### Brand Values
-- **CleanPro** - Professional Cleaning Services
+- **Beti** - Professional Cleaning Services
 - **Clean and Professional** - Minimal design with clear hierarchy and ample white space
 - **Trustworthy** - Use of professional colors and clear communication
 - **Accessible** - High contrast ratios and readable typography